 … in Research

-At the MCTS, we investigate in a variety of research projects how responsible research and innovation as a guiding theme of contemporary research policy can be put into practice.
+At the STS Department, we investigate in a variety of research projects how responsible research and innovation as a guiding theme of contemporary research policy can be put into practice.
 We ask: How can societal needs and interests be included and addressed within research?
 How can the public and different stakeholder groups participate in research and innovation processes?
 How can we promote democratic engagement and decision-making in regard to our technological future?
 Research projects at the MCTS not only contribute to a reflection of the role of science, technology, and innovation within contemporary knowledge societies, but also explore concrete forms and formats of how responsible research and innovation can be initiated, promoted and supported.

 … in Teaching